joaormorais/ISEC-PWEB-Rental4You/README.md

 # How to use the application

+● The database has to be inside the users folder of your system (e.g. C:\Users\user)

 ● The password for every default and already registered user is: Facil.123

 ● Register 2 users that you intend to use as clients (or use the "cliente1@isec.pt" user and "cliente2@isec.pt" user already registered)